atthecodeface/atcf_hardware_bbc/README.md

 The design builds in an Altera FPGA; although not all the files have been ported to the grip environment repositories as yet.

+# VNC simulation

+You can connect to this on port 6980

+Function key F12 maps to the BBC break key.